Quality Inspections

 • Root Cause Analysis & Corrective Action (RCA / CAPA)

-When defects or failures occur, structured investigations are conducted to identify the underlying root cause rather than the immediate symptom.
-Corrective and preventive actions are then implemented to prevent recurrence and improve process reliability.
+When defects or failures occur, structured investigations are conducted by JVA to identify the underlying root cause rather than the immediate symptom.
+Corrective and preventive actions can then be implemented by our team to prevent recurrence and improve process reliability.

 • Dimensional & Tolerance Verification